KB-E/KernelBuilding-Essentials/README.md

 # Variables #

-This program uses a lot of variables, but, some of them can be changed during the a session, it could be very useful if you want to quickly change a config some variables that you might need to know are these:
+This program uses a lot of variables, but, some of them can be changed during a session, it could be very useful if you want to quickly change a config some variables that you might need to know are these:

 - KERNELNAME - This variable contains the kernel name